Proactive, Personalized, Positive:

 Vice President of Corporate Communications and Marketing

-Q: What does the phrase “homeowner experience” mean to you?
+Q: What does the phrase “member experience” mean to you?
 Why is it important?

-Q: Has thinking about the homeowner experience shifted during the course of your career?
+Q: Has thinking about the member experience shifted during the course of your career?

 It’s also about Cenlar’s evolution.
 We are all about client satisfaction and wanting to be their trusted partner.
-A big part of that is how we treat their homeowners.
+A big part of that is how we treat their members.

 We don’t want to just be a servicer.
 We want to be a partner.
 That’s a much higher level of servicing because it’s not just transactions, it’s a relationship.